hashicorp/terraform-website/content/source/docs/cloud/api/teams.html.md

 # Teams API

+-> **Note:** Team management and access controls are a paid feature, available as part of the **Team** upgrade package.
+[Learn more about Terraform Cloud pricing here](https://www.hashicorp.com/products/terraform/pricing/).

 The Teams API is used to create, edit, and destroy teams as well as manage a team's organization-level permissions.
 The [Team Membership API](./team-members.html) is used to add or remove users from a team.
 Use the [Team Access API](./team-access.html) to associate a team with privileges on an individual workspace.

 ## Organization Membership